 Welcome!
 The goal of this FAQ is to help you understand the ins and outs of AngryBirdsNest.com (ABN).
 There is actually a lot functionality built into ABN that may not be obvious when you first start using the site.
-A HUGE thanks to mvnla2 for taking the time to create the original FAQ forum thread and and the effort he/she put into creating this.
-I also want to thank Chicadee for the idea and everyone who contributed their questions and answers.
+A HUGE thanks to @mvnla2 for putting the time and effort into creating this, @chicadee for the idea, and everyone who contributed their questions and answers.
 This type of dedication is one of the reasons ABN is truly a unique community in the mobile gaming space.

 Did we miss something?
 Got a question?
 Think there is something we should add to the FAQ?
 Leave a comment below.